-McCormick has a legacy of involvement in the communities in which our employees live and work.
-Community involvement includes supporting public policies that affect our business, our brands, and our employees.
+McCormick & Company, Incorporated (including subsidiaries globally, “McCormick” or the “Company”) has a legacy of involvement in the communities in which the Company operates and its employees live and work.
+Community involvement includes supporting public policies that affect the Company’s business, brands, and employees.
 It also includes educating policy makers and participating in the public dialogue on policy issues where appropriate.

-The company encourages employees to be active participants in the communities in which they live and work.
-While this Policy does not address individual contributions by employees to political parties, or volunteer activities, employees must comply with all applicable laws in this regard.
-Of course, those individual efforts must not in any way suggest McCormick’s support.
+The Company encourages employees to be active participants in the communities in which they live and work.
+While this Policy does not address individual contributions by employees to political parties or volunteer activities, employees must comply with all applicable laws related to these activities.
+Any such individual activities must not in any way suggest the Company’s support.

-It is the company’s policy to be a good “corporate citizen.”
-Wherever we do business, employees and directors of the company are required to comply with all applicable laws, rules and regulations.
+It is the Company’s policy to be a good corporate citizen.
+Wherever the Company does business, employees and directors are required to comply with all applicable laws, rules, and regulations.

 United States federal law does not permit corporations to contribute funds directly to candidates for federal office (the President, Vice-President, or candidates for the United States House and Senate).
 State laws vary and may or may not allow corporate contributions to candidates for state and local office.

-Company funds may be used (i) to support state and local ballot measures that are likely to affect the company or the quality of life in the communities in which McCormick employees live and work or where the company otherwise does business; and (ii) to support or advocate issues, legislation or referenda of importance to the company, our stockholders, employees, and other stakeholders (clauses (i) and (ii) are designated as “Political Initiatives” in this Policy).
+Company funds may be used (i) to support state and local ballot measures that are likely to affect the Company or the quality of life in the communities in which McCormick employees live and work or where the Company otherwise does business; and (ii) to support or advocate issues, legislation, or referenda of importance to the Company, or its stockholders, employees, and other stakeholders (clauses (i) and (ii) are designated as “Political Initiatives” in this Policy).

-McCormick belongs to industry organizations and trade associations, and may work with communications companies and other organizations and coalitions, with the purpose of educating elected officials and government policy makers regarding issues of interest to the company and our industry.
+McCormick belongs to industry organizations and trade associations and may work with such organizations and associations as well as communications companies and other parties and coalitions, with the purpose of educating elected officials and government policy makers regarding issues of interest to the Company and its industries.

-Employees are reminded that the company maintains a Corporate Policy and Procedure on the Foreign Corrupt Practices Act & International Anti-Corruption Compliance which is applicable to all United States and international operating units.
-Any proposed use of company funds in support of any political initiative outside the United States would additionally need to comply with this policy and procedure.
-Note that:
+Employees are reminded that the Company maintains a Corporate Policy and Procedure on the Foreign Corrupt Practices Act & International Anti-Corruption Compliance which is applicable to all United States and international operating units.
+Any proposed use of Company funds in support of any Political Initiative outside the United States must also comply with such Policy and Procedure.

-In making contributions, McCormick considers various criteria, such as positions on public policy issues and/or the presence of McCormick employees and facilities in a particular district or state.
+In making contributions, McCormick considers various criteria, such as positions on public policy issues and/or the presence of McCormick employees and facilities in a particular country, district, or state.

 Political Action Committees or PACs are organized for the purpose of raising and spending money in connection with political campaigns in the United States.

-Trade Associations.
-McCormick believes that trade association membership and participation benefits our business and employees in various ways, such as providing updates on issues relevant to the company.
+McCormick believes that trade association membership and participation benefits our business and employees in various ways, such as providing updates on issues relevant to the Company.
 McCormick is a member of a number of food and manufacturing industry trade associations at the federal, state, and local levels.
 Many of these organizations engage in lobbying activities, operate their own political action committees, and engage in political education programs.
 McCormick supports trade associations through the payment of annual dues.
-In some instances, the company may make additional payments in the form of contributions and special assessments to support special projects and coalition activities, including advocacy efforts at the federal and state levels.
+In some instances, the Company may make additional payments to such association in the form of contributions and special assessments to support special projects and coalition activities, including advocacy efforts at the federal and state levels.

 (ii) payments of $25,000 or more in connection with any state ballot initiative;